hpreston/cicd_learning_lab/notify_phase.md

     ![Drone Build](images/drone_5th_build.png)

-5. If the build reports a **Failure**, or the Spark message never comes, check the log to see what might have gone wrong.
+5. If the build reports a **Failure**, check the log to see what might have gone wrong.
 Common reasons include forgetting to re-create the secrets file, forgetting to commit the secrets file after recreating, or mis-entered credentials in the plain text secrets file.
 6. At the end of the build check the Spark Room.
-You should see the build start notifications from each phase and change, but now you should also see a status notification.
+You should see a status notification regarding the state of the build.

     ![Spark Notification](images/spark_notify1.png)